...or the last hummus with canned chickpeas recipe you'll ever need.

 Ingredients Notes and Shopping Resources for Homemade Hummus

-- KOSHER SALT.
-I use Diamond Crystal brand, which is in the burgundy red box.
+Salt.
+I use Diamond Crystal brand Kosher salt, which is in the burgundy red box.
+I also have Redmond's Ancient Sea Salt.

 How and Where to Eat Homemade Hummus